- Biological Inventions

 “quotation of excerpts in a review or criticism for purposes of illustration or comment; quotation of short passages in a scholarly or technical work, for illustration or clarification of the author’s observations; use in a parody of some of the content of the work parodied; summary of an address or article, with brief quotations, in a news report; reproduction by a library of a portion of a work to replace part of a damaged copy; reproduction by a teacher or student of a small part of a work to illustrate a lesson; reproduction of a work in legislative or judicial proceedings or reports; incidental and fortuitous reproduction, in a newsreel or broadcast, of a work located in the scene of an event being reported.”

-Limitations and Exceptions for the use of Copyright protected work
+Limitations and Exceptions for the use of copyright-protected work

 Under US Copyright laws, this right is subject to certain limitations found in sections 107 through 118 of the copyright law.
 Section 107 contains a list of the various purposes for which the reproduction of a particular work may be considered fair, such as criticism, comment, news reporting, teaching, scholarship, and most importantly research.
-Diego can claim the doctrine of Fair Use if he can prove that he had borrowed the content for research purpose.
-In one of his statement Diego inter-alia said, he wasn’t making a personal profit from sharing the impugned article—he simply intended for other scientists like him to be able to access and cite this scientific research.
+Diego can claim the doctrine of Fair Use if he can prove that he had borrowed the content for research purposes.
+In one of his statements, Diego inter-alia said, he wasn’t making a personal profit from sharing the impugned article—he simply intended for other scientists like him to be able to access and cite this scientific research.
 Section 107 also sets out four factors to be considered in determining whether or not a particular use is fair.

 - The purpose and character of the use, including whether such use is of commercial nature or is for nonprofit educational purposes